cchiw/Diderot-Dev-Examples/tool_printIR/readme.md

 By default the tool will save one version of the IR in two files: Unicode in "tmpRead.txt" and latex version in tmpRead.latex.

 ### Print whatever we can
-In leui of using the ```printIR()``` operation the user can use command line argument "--readEin".
+In lieu of using the ```printIR()``` operation the user can use command line argument "--readEin".
 It will print a larger portion of the computations in the program (every EIN operator in the high-to-mid stage of the compiler).

 ### Command Line Arguments
 * *Format*